Tour the stunning Santa Barbara Mission, overlooking the Pacific Ocean.

 1. Stand beneath the gorgeous church facade.

-Santa Barbara Mission was the only California Mission to have double bell towers, and each bell is dedicated to a saint.
-The bells would be rung to call everyone to work.
+Santa Barbara Mission has the distinction of being the only California Mission to have double bell towers.
+I counted a total of 6 bells in each tower, and apparently each bell is dedicated to a saint.
+Back in the day, the bells would be rung to call everyone to work.

 2. Stop by the Father Serra Statue, and moorish fountain.